Jobs · 10 min read

 Before you even start writing the content of your student CV, make sure that you are following a proper structure and format.
 This will make it easier for employers to read and also make it seem more professional and legitimate.

 Choose a layout and font that is clear, and make sure you include all the relevant information, such as name and contact details.
-In some cases, you might feel the need to be creative, take those feelings and toss them in the garbage.
-You’re applying for a job, not revolutionising the student CV.

 2. Research The Position And The Employer

-Knowing what the position requires can help you determine what skills you need to focus on in your student CV.
-Make sure to carefully read the job requirements and, if provided, information about what the job involves on a day-to-day basis.
+Make sure to carefully read the job description and, if provided, information about what the job involves on a day-to-day basis.
 If you’re applying to work as a server in a restaurant, your years of fencing aren’t going to have much relevance.

 3. Identify Your Most Impressive Qualities

 When writing a student CV, you are trying to sell yourself to an employer.
 Think about all the things you’re good at - both on a professional and personal level.
-Then look at your list and think about which of these would be relevant to the jobs that you are applying for.

 If you don’t have any previous work experience, think outside the box.
 Whether you use your netball skills as a way to show employers that you work well in a team or your travel blog as a way to demonstrate written communication and creativity, there are plenty of ways you can show yourself off.